 - Gastric dilatation volvulus (Bloat) (stomach fills with air and twists) life threatening if not given urgent veterinary treatment

-- Eye Scheme: Primary glaucoma / Goniodysgenesis (G) (annual testing) (predisposes dogs to a painful and sight-threatening disease)
+- Eye Scheme: Primary glaucoma / Goniodysgenesis (G) (annual testing)

 Identified by the UK Kennel Club as part of their Breed Health and Conservation Plan

 Estimated Breeding Values (EBVs) are now available for Hip Dysplasia and Elbow Dysplasia:

 - Immunodeficiency (SCID)

 - Lafora’s disease

 Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.